Artesania Exoteryc Audiorack 3-shelf version

 Due to my ever-expanding CD player collection, I was running out of space in my Artesania rack.
 The solution: to add more racks.

 But surely the extra racks would have to carry the Artesania brand name.
-But not only would they provide space for extra CD players, they would also house the power amps.
+But not only would they need to provide space for extra CD players, but they would also need to house the power amps.

-Retail price in the Netherlads for the 3-shelf version reviewed here: 5075 euro
+Retail price in the Netherlands for the 3-shelf version reviewed here: 5075 euro

 I was already a fan of the brand after the purchase of my first rack, but adding two more racks to the system and installing the power amps in them convinced me of their quality even more profoundly.
 Let me tell you all about it!

-The two new racks are the exact same type as the larger one, but less tall, and with 3 levels instead of 5.
+The two new racks are the exact same type as the larger one, but less tall and with 3 levels instead of 5.
 The tall rack by the way normally has 4 levels, but I requested one extra for the very flat Rowland Aeris DAC.
-For further desciption of the rack’s technicalities, please read the original review.
+For a further description of the rack’s technicalities, please read the original review.

 The racks arrive in big boxes, readily assembled.
-All that needs doing is to remove the 4 heavy screws on top as well as the red wood spacers, to allow the inner structure to hang freely on the 4 teflon dampers.
-Top and bottom level are fixed in position but the middle one can be freely adjusted.
+All that needs doing is to remove the 4 heavy screws on top as well as the redwood spacers, to allow the inner structure to hang freely on the 4 Teflon dampers.
+Top and bottom levels are fixed in position but the middle one can be freely adjusted.
 For my initial tests, with the Rowland model sixes sitting atop their partnering BPS sixes, the levels would turn out to be just right.

 Artesania have revamped their brand style and the racks now sport a fresh new logo.